dxc-technology/Swanc/CONTRIBUTING.md

 You can always reach out and ask for help:

-* by email or through the web on the TODO mailing list (membership is required to post).
+* by email or through the web on the [Swanc](https://groups.google.com/forum/#!forum/swanc) mailing list (membership is required to post).

 ## Discuss Your Change

 You should start by discussing your change in public:
 * for small but clear changes, [open an issue describing the bug or feature][bugs].
-* for larger changes, send an email to mmascord@hotmail.com  (TODO MAILING LIST) or post through the web before creating the issue.
+* for larger changes, send an email to swanc@googlegroups.com or post through the web before creating the issue.

 Once an issue exists for a bug or feature, all discussion should take place in